Volunteer Income Tax Assistance

 All candidates for the baccalaureate degree must satisfactorily complete 30 or more hours of curricular, extracurricular, or co-curricular service-learning.

-UW-Eau Claire accounting majors can satisfy at least one-half of their service learning requirement through participation in the Volunteer Income Tax Assistance (VITA) course, Acct 404.
-Acct 404 is required for all accounting majors, and has Acct 321, Introduction to Income Tax Accounting as a pre-requisite.
+UW-Eau Claire accounting majors can satisfy all of their service learning requirement through participation in the Volunteer Income Tax Assistance (VITA) course, Acct 404.
+Acct 404 is required for all accounting majors, and has Acct 321, Introduction to Income Tax Accounting, as a pre-requisite.

-VITA, a special program of the Internal Revenue Service and the Wisconsin Department of Revenue, provides free tax-return assistance to low-income individuals and families at various sites on and off campus.
-UW-Eau Claire accounting students, working under a faculty member, have participated in the VITA program for more than 20 years.
+VITA, a special program of the Internal Revenue Service and the Wisconsin Department of Revenue, provides free tax-return assistance to low-income individuals and families at various sites off campus.
+UW-Eau Claire accounting students, working under a faculty member, have participated in the VITA program for more than 25 years.
 The UW-Eau Claire program was the recipient of the 2011 Western Dairyland Community Action Award.

 UW-Eau Claire students working in the VITA program must register for ACCT 404, Income Tax Assistance (Accounting 404 is also available for graduate credit).
-The course provides students with instruction in stage and federal personal income taxes in conjunction with the IRS/Volunteer Income Tax Assistance program.
+The course provides students with a practical application of individual income tax laws in conjunction with the IRS/Volunteer Income Tax Assistance program.

 For more information, contact Brenda Thalacker, VITA coordinator, UW-Eau Claire Department of Accounting and Finance.

 Accounting students can also receive service-learning credits through the Student Accounting Society/Beta Alpha Psi and some accounting classes.
 Students may earn credit for service-learning projects through Acct 210.
 For more information, contact Dr. Raj Aroskar, chair, UW-Eau Claire Department of Accounting and Finance.